ritoluki/RitoMovie/README.md

 A modern, full-featured movie streaming website built with React, TypeScript, Node.js, Express, and MongoDB.

+## ⚠️ IMPORTANT NOTICE

+**This project is for EDUCATIONAL and PERSONAL USE ONLY - NOT for commercial use.**

+This is a learning project created to demonstrate web development skills and modern technologies.
+It is **NOT intended for commercial purposes, monetization, or business use**.
+The project uses TMDB API for educational purposes and all movie data belongs to their respective copyright owners.

+🚫 **Prohibited Uses:**
+- ❌ Commercial deployment or hosting
+- ❌ Selling or monetizing this software
+- ❌ Using for business purposes
+- ❌ Distributing copyrighted content illegally

+✅ **Permitted Uses:**
+- ✔️ Learning and educational purposes
+- ✔️ Portfolio demonstration
+- ✔️ Personal development and testing
+- ✔️ Contributing to open-source improvements

+---

 ## 🎬 Features

 - **Browse Movies**: Explore trending, popular movies and filter by genres